AWS STS – Complete Guide

 "SecretAccessKey": "GE9wScakZ1mjCvdRidIYxbGgqy+PWtqnHYhaql0F",

-"SessionToken": "IQoJb3JpZ2luX2VjEBkaCXVzLWVsc3QtsSJIMEYCIQDj//7HD1woBOEIE5ZZMBjmMhrR5gX1zoeQCkqL
+"SessionToken": "IQoJb3JpZ2luX2VjEBkaCXVzLWVsc3QtsSJIMEYCIQDj//7HD1woBOEIE5ZZMBjmMhrR5gX1zoeQCkqL...",

-"Expiration": "2022-10-21T17:18:35+00:00"
+"Expiration": "2026-04-05T13:00:00Z"

 },

-"AssumedRoleId": "AROAWPFXN1E7WLHSILNFG:dev",
+"AssumedRoleId": "AROAWPFXN1E7WLHSILNFG:dev"

 }

-Export the values to the environment variables:
+Export them as environment variables:

-Fatal error: An error occurred (403) when calling the HeadObject operation: Forbidden
+An error occurred (403) when calling the HeadObject operation: Forbidden

 aws s3 cp s3://bitslovers-bucket/accesslogs/aws-sts-with-s3.log .